MoscowJS/speaker/README.md

 ### Public Speaking Experience

 No previous experience is required to give a talk.
-Our team will help you prepare your presentation.
+We welcome everyone and will help you prepare your speech.

 ### Required Info

-To submit a talk this information is required:

 - Name of the talk
 - Preferred ways to contact you